pantheon-systems/terminus-build-tools-plugin/README.md

 - If you are using Terminus 3, you must use the [Build Tools `3.x` release](https://github.com/pantheon-systems/terminus-build-tools-plugin/tree/3.x).
 - If you are using Terminus 2, you must use the [Build Tools `2.x` release](https://github.com/pantheon-systems/terminus-build-tools-plugin/tree/2.x).
-- If you are using Terminus 1, you must use the [Build Tools `1.x` release](https://github.com/pantheon-systems/terminus-build-tools-plugin/tree/1.x).
-Note that Terminus 1 is nearing [End of Life](https://pantheon.io/docs/terminus/updates#eol-timeline) and version 2 or higher is recommended.

 PHP `7.2` or greater is recommended.